 An alerting policy can apply to many resources, and a problem affecting all resources can trigger the policy and open incidents for each resource.
 An incident is opened for each time series that violates a condition.

-For example, if a policy applies to 2000 (or 20,000) Compute Engine instances, and something causes each to violate the alerting conditions, then only 5000 incidents will be opened.
+For example, if a policy applies to 2000 (or 20,000) Compute Engine instances, and something causes each to violate the alerting conditions, then only 5000 incidents are opened.
 The remaining violations are ignored until some of the open incidents for that policy resolve.

 Notifications per incident

-If a policy contains only one condition, then only one notification is sent when an incident initially opens, even if subsequent measurements continue to meet the condition.
+If a policy contains only one condition, then one notification is sent when the incident is initially opened, even if subsequent measurements continue to meet the condition.

 If a policy contains multiple conditions, it may send multiple notifications depending on how you set up the policy:

 If a policy triggers only when all conditions are met, then the policy sends a notification only when an incident initially opens.